oussamaBGZ/samsays/README.md

 So to use samsays all you have to do is type ```/``` in to the Implore input and type your answer you will be masked by an auto completer and then type ```/``` after finish your answer.

-##### Obviously you need to make the answer match the answer and your friends they will have no idea how the AI know so much
+##### Obviously you need to make the answer match the question and your friends they will have no idea how the AI know so much